ivarshachow/ivarshachow.github.io/_posts/2025-06-10-I-Learned-That-Consistency-Is-Emotional-Not-Logical.md

 ---
 date: 2025-06-10 09:00:00
 layout: post
-title: I Learned That Consistency Is Emotional, Not Logical
+title: I Learned That Consistency Is Emotional Not Logical
 subtitle: 'Why knowing what to do was never the problem'
 description: >-
   This post reflects on how consistency depends more on emotional regulation than